mareca strepera, gadwall duck, pato friso

 Song

-Appearance: Gadwall ducks (43 cm - 17 in) are gray with black rear end.
+Appearance: Gadwall Ducks (43 cm - 17 inches) are gray with black rear end.
 Females are brownish, thin bill, orange only on sides, and yellow legs.
 In flight both sexes show white patch on inner secondaries.

-Habitat: These ducks are commonly observed in Colombia in mixed flocks with other dab ducks, such as teal, pintails, and shovelers.
+Habitat: These ducks are commonly observed in mixed flocks with other dab ducks, such as teal, pintails, and shovelers.
 The flocks can be spotted foraging in the shallow waters, wetlands, engaging in characteristic dabbling behavior, where they upend their bodies to feed on submerged vegetation and invertebrates.
-These birds seek refuge in Colombia's wetlands to escape harsh winter conditions further north.
-During their visit, Gadwalls in Colombia typically exhibit similar characteristics and behavior as their counterparts in other parts of the world.
-They have general preference for calm freshwater habitats, often near vegetation-rich areas, where they can find food and shelter.
+These birds seek refuge in wetlands to escape harsh winter conditions further north.
+During their visit, these ducks exhibit similar characteristics and behavior as their counterparts in other parts of the world.
+They have preference for calm freshwater habitats, often near vegetation-rich areas, where they can find food and shelter.

-Conservation: It is considered a species of Least Concern status by the International Union for Conservation of Nature (IUCN).
+Conservation: The Gadwall Duck is considered a species of Least Concern status by the International Union for Conservation of Nature (IUCN).

 Distribution